kele/distributedu/README.md

 # distributedu
-A simple Python framework to simulate distributed systems
+A simple Python framework for simulating distributed systems.